 The HELOC Disadvantage

 The problem with borrowing money via a HELOC is that the debt is secured by your house.
 This means that a failure to pay back the debt results in losing your home.
-While there are definitely severe consequences to failing to pay off student loans, they certainly do not compare to foreclosure.
-Regardless of how strong your financial situation is at the present time, this risk makes the HELOC option very dangerous.
+While there are severe consequences for failing to pay off student loans, they do not compare to foreclosure.
+Regardless of how strong your financial situation is at present, this risk makes the HELOC option very dangerous.

 A Less Risky Alternative